apollo

 Disease/Condition Glossary

 Diabetes mellitus, also known as adult-onset diabetes, is a metabolic disease that causes high blood sugar levels.
-It is a type 2 diabetes and occurs when the insulin (a hormone produced by the beta cells of the pancreas) is resistant in breaking the glucose to produce energy (insulin resistance) or the pancreas (an organ behind the stomach) produces little or no insulin at all.
-This disease mostly occurs in people aged above 40 years, but can also occur in childhood based on the risk factors.
+It is a type 2 diabetes and occurs when the insulin (a hormone produced by the beta cells of the pancreas) is resistant to breaking down glucose to produce energy (insulin resistance) or the pancreas (an organ behind the stomach) produces little or no insulin at all.
+This disease mostly occurs in people aged above 40 years, but can also occur in childhood, based on the risk factors.
 The treatment includes oral glucose-lowering medicines and insulin shots.

 FAQs

-In type 1 diabetes, the body doesn’t produce insulin as the islet cells (insulin-producing cells) in the pancreas are destroyed completed.
-In type 2 diabetes, though islet cells are working, the body doesn’t respond to insulin as the body becomes resistant to insulin.
+In type 1 diabetes, the body does not produce insulin as the islet cells (insulin-producing cells) in the pancreas are destroyed completely.
+In type 2 diabetes, though islet cells are working, the body does not respond to insulin as the body becomes resistant to insulin.

 Take Glipizide+metformin as advised by your doctor.
 Swallow it as a whole with a glass of water.
 Do not break, crush or chew it.